dnSpy/Roslyn.ExpressionCompiler/README.md

 The `dnSpy` branch contains the changes used by dnSpy.
 Eg. all references to the VS debugger and DiaSymReader NuGet packages have been removed.
 Only the core EE code is compiled.

+Only the expression compiler is used by dnSpy.

 ### License

 Same as Roslyn itself, see `License.txt` for more information.